CoderDojo-Content/Intermediate-Unity/en/CreatingProjectiles.md

     pos = Camera.main.ScreenToWorldPoint(pos);
     pos.y += 1f;
     ```
-    This code looks similar to the "Player" script, but you might have not seen this operator before `mousePos.y += 1f;`.
+    This code looks similar to the "Player" script, but you might have not seen this operator before `pos.y += 1f;`.
 Coders are pretty lazy and using these "shorthand" operators allow us to shorten code. `a += b` is the same as ` a = a + b`, but notice how much shorter the first one is!
 Here is a list of the shorthand operators in C#: [dojo.soy/C#ShorthandOperators](https://en.wikibooks.org/wiki/C_Sharp_Programming/Operators#Short-hand_Assignment).

 5. Lasers make sounds too!
 Let's add a sound to this laser.
 Click on the laser in the "Prefabs" folder and add an **AudioSource** component (**Component > Audio > Audio Source**).
 From the "Audio" folder drag "LaserSound" into the **Audio Clip** property in the "Laser" prefab **Inspector**.